DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 <br><img src="./images/Workflow_Enable.png" width="800"/><br>

-Now you see a typical master detail screen with the avilable workflows on the left-hand side.
-Select the "infra" workflow and click on the "Run workflow" button.
+Now you see a typical main detail screen with the available workflows on the left-hand side.
+Select the "Terraform" workflow and click on the "Run workflow" button.
 In the screenshot previous runs existed already.
 Click on run to see the results or for troubleshooting.

 <br><img src="./images/Workflow_Run.PNG" width="800"/><br>

-For troubleshooting just click on the name "infra" next to the icon error icon.
-The "infra" run at the bottom of the previous screenshot for instance.
-The next two screenshots show the remeining two levels until you hit the details.
+For troubleshooting just click on the name "Terraform" next to the icon error icon.
+The "Terraform" run at the bottom of the previous screenshot for instance.
+The next two screenshots show the remaining two levels until you hit the details.

 <br><img src="./images/wkf_trouble_1.png" width="800"/><br>
 <br><img src="./images/wkf_trouble_2.png" width="800"/><br>